 With this one you just have to shake the inner tube up and down to get the suction started.
 There is no pumping or sucking on tubing involved, making it a really easy to use option.

 This one does come with a flow control valve.
 This is nifty because it allows you to increase or decrease the amount of suction and water flow while you are trying to clean the sand in your aquarium.
 If the suction is too high and too much sand is being sucked up, simply turn the suction down.
 Fish waste and other debris tends to be lighter than sand, so sucking up too much sand is not a huge issue here.

 The extension tube included here is pretty convenient too because it allows you to reach 18 inches into the water without getting your hands wet.
 Simply insert the tube, shake it up and down, and you are ready to go.

-The KEDSUM cleaner comes in several parts, so cleaning it is also fairly easy and straightforward.
+KEDSUM Aquarium Cleaner comes in several parts, so cleaning it is also fairly easy and straightforward.
 This is a nice option for syphoning water, replacing water, and for vacuuming and cleaning sand too.

 - Features suction/flow control.

 - Works well for sand and gravel.

 - May suck up some sand at times.